-(8) Except as disclosed in "Ørsted A/S - Material Contracts" on page 106 of this Prospectus there are no material contracts entered into other than in the ordinary course of the Issuer's business, which could result in any member of the Issuer's group being under an obligation or entitlement that is material to the Issuer's ability to meet its obligations to Securityholders in respect of the Securities being issued.
+- (8) Except as disclosed in "Orsted A/S Material Contracts" on pages 96 97 of this Prospectus there are no material contracts entered into other than in the ordinary course of the Issuer's business, which could result in any member of the Issuer's group being under an obligation or entitlement that is material to the Issuer's ability to meet its obligations to Securityholders in respect of the Securities being issued. - (9) There has been no significant change in the financial performance or position of Ørsted or the Group since 30 September 2022, the date to which the most recent published accounts were prepared, and no

-- (9) There has been no significant change in the financial performance or position of Ørsted or the Group and no material adverse change in the prospects of the Group since 31 December 2020, the date to which the most recent published audited annual accounts were prepared. - (10) There are no governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which Ørsted is aware) during the 12 months preceding the date of this Prospectus which may have or have had in the recent past significant effects on the financial position or profitability of the Group, except for those disclosed in "Legal Proceedings" on pages 104 105 of this Prospectus. - (11) The website of the Issuer is www.orsted.com.
-For the avoidance of doubt, the content of any website referred to in this Prospectus does not form part of this Prospectus, except where that information has been incorporated by reference into this Prospectus and has not been scrutinised or approved by the competent authority. - (12) The yield in respect of the Euro Securities from the Issue Date to the First Reset Date is 1.500 per cent. per annum, calculated on the basis of the issue price of the Euro Securities.
+- material adverse change in the prospects of the Group since 31 December 2021, the date to which the most recent published audited annual accounts were prepared. - (10) There are no governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which Ørsted is aware) during the 12 months preceding the date of this Prospectus which may have or have had in the recent past significant effects on the financial position or profitability of the Group, except for those disclosed in "Ørsted A/S Legal Proceedings" on pages 95 96 of this Prospectus. - (11) The website of the Issuer is www.orsted.com.
+For the avoidance of doubt, the content of any website referred to in this Prospectus does not form part of this Prospectus, except where that information has been incorporated by reference into this Prospectus and has not been scrutinised or approved by the competent authority. - (12) The yield in respect of the Securities from the Issue Date to the First Reset Date is 5.250 per cent. per annum, calculated on the basis of the issue price of the Securities.
 Such yield is calculated in accordance with the ICMA (International Capital Markets Association) Method.
-The yield in respect of the Sterling Securities from the Issue Date to the First Reset Date is 2.500 per cent. per annum, calculated on the basis of the issue price of the Sterling Securities.
 The yields are not an indication of future yield. - (13) Where information in this Prospectus has been sourced from third parties, this information has been accurately reproduced and, as far as the Issuer is aware and is able to ascertain from the information published by such third parties, no facts have been omitted which would render the reproduced information inaccurate or misleading.
-The source of third-party information is identified where used. - (14) The auditors of Ørsted and the Group for 2020 and 2019 were PwC at its address of Strandvejen 44, DK-2900 Hellerup, Denmark (authorised by the Danish Business Authority and regulated by the Danish Auditors Act and otherwise by the laws of the Kingdom of Denmark), who have audited in accordance with International Standards on Auditing and additional requirements under Danish audit regulations the consolidated financial statements and parent company financial statements of Ørsted as at and for the years ended 31 December 2020 and 31 December 2019, and have issued an auditors' report on those financial statements of the Group without qualifications.
+The source of third-party information is identified where used. - (14) The auditors of Ørsted and the Group for 2021 and 2020 were PwC at its address of Strandvejen 44, DK-2900 Hellerup, Denmark (authorised by the Danish Business Authority and regulated by the Danish Auditors Act and otherwise by the laws of the Kingdom of Denmark), who have audited in accordance with International Standards on Auditing and additional requirements under Danish audit regulations the consolidated financial statements and parent company financial statements of Ørsted as at and for the years ended 31 December 2021 and 31 December 2020, and have issued an auditors' report on those financial statements of the Group without qualifications.
 PwC has no financial interest in Ørsted or the Group. - (15) Each Security and Coupon will bear the following legend: "Any United States person who holds this obligation will be subject to limitations under the United States income tax laws, including the limitations provided in Sections 165(j) and 1287(a) of the Internal Revenue Code".